AnotherKamila/kamila.is/learning/_posts/2019-01-17-building-my-home-router.md

 I also got one of their wireless modules and a pair of antennas + pigtails, and the nice aluminium case.
 I added a 3rd party SSD and a 3G modem.

+{%include note.html type='alternative' text="
+If you don't need a large SSD, it is possible (and cheaper) to boot from an SD card.

+You really shouldn't bother with 3G unless you know you want to.
+" %}

 {% include figure.html src='../assets/router-modules-arrows.jpg' caption="The modules I added to the APU.
 Note that for my use case I connected one of the antennas to the modem." %}

 Because my wireless card is 11g only, I actually only need one antenna for WiFi.
 I decided to use the other antenna for 3G, because, conveniently, it is there.
 I will replace it with a proper 3G antenna (so, 2.1GHz instead of the WiFi's 2.4) once I get one.
 In the meantime, this setup works surprisingly well.

 Note the following:
 * In case only one antenna is used for wireless, it should be connected to the first connector (so, 0 if they are labelled 0 and 1, or 1 if they are labelled 1 and 2).
-* This modem has 3 antenna connectors, and according to its datasheet these are 'M' for "main", 'G' for GPS, and 'A' for "auxiliary" (¯\\\_(ツ)\_/¯).
+* This 3G modem has 3 antenna connectors, and according to its datasheet these are 'M' for "main", 'G' for GPS, and 'A' for "auxiliary" (¯\\\_(ツ)\_/¯).
 The antenna should be connected to "main".

 # Software